-Yes you can but at your own risk.
-Our kitchen is not gluten free so cross-contamination can occur but we do offer some products that are gluten free* like some of the big burgers, some sauces and the fries, however we do need to emphasise that the kitchen is not gluten free so cross-contamination can occur and we do not recommend eating at Lord of the Fries if you are particularly sensitive to gluten, thats why the * is being used above gluten free*.
+Yes, but at your own risk.
+Our kitchen is not gluten-free so cross-contamination can occur, but we do offer some products that are gluten free* like some of the big burgers, some sauces and the fries.
+However, we do need to emphasise that the kitchen is not gluten-free so cross-contamination can occur and we do not recommend eating at Lord of the Fries if you are particularly sensitive to gluten.
+That’s why the * is being used above gluten-free*.

-We currently have 5 different patties in our ever growing menu.
-Each type of patty has a set of different ingredients from soy to mushrooms and more.
+We currently have five different patties in our ever-growing menu.
+Each type of patty has a different set of ingredients from soy to mushrooms and more.
 We think it would be best to email us with your concerns or check out the nutritional info on specific products in the menu section of the website.

 Yes you can, ask when you order and they will put the fries directly into the packaging without any salt.

 We don’t have vegan options because we are the vegan option.
 Everything on the standard menu is now vegan and by the end of March 2018 the entire breakfast menu will be vegan too.